gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 that I needed to be as careful with myself as my friends were being with me.

-I am sensitive, yes, and deeply emotional.
+I am sensitive, yes.
+And deeply emotional.

-But I am also incredibly strong, and more resilient than most people know.
+But I am also incredibly strong.
+More resilient than most people know.

 I may never fully come to terms with how unfair life is, but I accepted that truth a long time ago.

 I have always tried to live fully in whatever moment I am in.

 That is how my grandmother raised me!

-For the MRI, they gave me an appointment for two weeks later.
+For the MRI,
+they gave me an appointment for two weeks later.

-I cannot explain how vulnerable you feel being far away from home when you are having such health problems.
+I cannot explain
+how vulnerable you feel
+being far away from home
+when you are having such health problems.